 However, as discussed above, now isn’t the best of times to be buying an annuity, as rates are so low.

 “The thing is, unless you buy an annuity with inflation proofing, the buying power of the income is sure to reduce over time,” warns Ray Black.
-“For some, it will make much more sense to consider an investment linked annuity that at least has a chance of going up over time and may help to ward off the effects of rising prices over the longer term.”
+“For some, it will make much more sense to consider an investment-linked annuity that at least has a chance of going up over time and may help to ward off the effects of rising prices over the longer term.”

-As you will have guessed from the name, investment linked annuities are linked to an investment – and as with any investment, it does contain an element of risk.
+As you will have guessed from the name, investment-linked annuities are linked to an investment – and as with any investment, it does contain an element of risk.

 Income drawdown is different from an annuity.
 Instead of handing over your pension pot to an insurance company for a guaranteed income, you keep control of the money you’ve saved – and decide where to invest it yourself.

-However if you’re lucky enough to have that level of savings and you can afford to take on a bit more risk, it can certainly be worth considering.
+However, if you’re lucky enough to have that level of savings and you can afford to take on a bit more risk, it can certainly be worth considering.

-Such an arrangement means you can gradually convert parts of your pension fund into income while leaving the rest of it still invested (where, depending on future annuity rates, it may fetch you a higher income in later years).
+Such an arrangement means you can slowly convert parts of your pension fund into income while leaving the rest of it still invested (where, depending on future annuity rates, it may fetch you a higher income in later years).